 Organic Contaminant transport: Gas and liquid phase transport, source zone impacts and location, transport mechanisms, remediation strategies and utilization of phytoscreening tools (i.e. phytoremediation) to remove organics from soil, water and air media (i.e. TCE, PFAS, PAHs)

 Ph.D.
-2014 University of Arizona, Tucson, AZ, College of Agriculture and Life Sciences, Environmental Science Major
+2014 University of Arizona, Tucson, AZ, College of Agriculture and Life Sciences, Soil, Water, and Environmental Science Major

 Dissertation title: Innovative Methods for Characterizing Chlorinated Volatile Organic Compounds in the Vadose

 M.S.
 2008 North Carolina Central University, Durham, NC, College of Science and Technology, Earth Science Major, Environmental Chemistry Minor

 Thesis title: The Analysis of Selected Pyrethroid Pesticides in an Environmental Sample using High Pressure Liquid Chromatography Diode Array Detection (HPLC-DAD) with Liquid Chromatography/ Tandem Mass Spectrometry (LC/MS/MS) Verification: A Post-Column Derivatization Approach

 B.S.
 2005 North Carolina Central University, Durham, NC, College of Science and Technology, Environmental Science Major, Env'l Chemistry Minor

 B.S.
 2003 University of North Carolina at Greensboro, Greensboro, NC, College of Arts and Science, Biology Major, Chemistry Minor

 Introduction to Geoscience: AGNR 320 (2021)

 The course will blend four disciplines under the geoscience topic while making STEM learning meaningful and inspiring.